 Gonzaga Values You—Explore why a Gonzaga education is a great investment.

 Gonzaga requires all students applying for need-based financial aid to complete the Free Application for Federal Student Aid, or FAFSA.
-To make Gonzaga’ s priority awarding deadline you must submit the FAFSA as soon as possible.
+The FAFSA is available starting October 1.
+We encourage families to submit the FAFSA as soon as possible.
 Our FAFSA filing priority consideration dates are February 1 for first-year students and March 1 for transfer students.
 Gonzaga’s FAFSA code is 003778.

 Regardless of whether or not you think you will qualify for Federal Aid, it is important to complete the FAFSA on time.
 Gonzaga University requires students to file a FAFSA in order to be considered for any need-based financial aid.
 Therefore, it is to your advantage to file the FAFSA to see what other institutional, state, and federal funding for which you might qualify.